-Managing menstrual problems of girls with disabilities presents medical dilemmaMay 3rd, 2013 in Obstetrics & gynaecology /
+Managing menstrual problems of girls with disabilities presents medical dilemmaMay 3, 2013 in Medicine & Health / Obstetrics & gynaecology

 New research shows girls with learning and physical disabilities are more likely to suffer period problems compared to the general population.

 And there is no 'one-size fits all' solution when managing the symptoms, says a new review written by Head of Lancaster University Medical School and Consultant Gynaecologist Professor Anne Garden.

 Co-authors are former Lancaster University medical student Elizabeth Jeffery, who graduated in the school's first cohort in 2011 and Kent-based Consultant Gynaecologist Salma Kayani, a former trainee of Professor Garden's when she worked in Liverpool.

 The review looks at the behavioural and emotional changes associated with menstruation in adolescents with learning and physical disabilities and examines the advantages and limitations of therapeutic and surgical options for managing such problems.

 Menstrual problems in girls with disabilities are often unique to the population and can cause significant disruption to their lives, states the review.

 Symptoms such as restlessness, aggression, hyperactivity, increased agitation and self-mutilation can be common.
 The review also highlights parental and carer concerns regarding menstrual management and hygiene, including vulnerability to sexual abuse and pregnancy, as well as inappropriate behaviour, especially if the adolescent is in residential care.